jamesfawcett/51nb-X210-Hackintosh/README.md

 - **X210 3000x2000 3K Display** Compatible and tested.

 ## Post-installation tweaks
-A few required or otherwise useful steps to take on a running macOS system on your OneMix:
+A few required or otherwise useful steps to take on a running macOS system on your ThinkPad:

 **Using your own serial number**